Skip to content

 If you use a stick welder, further reducing the amperage can surpass the rod’s lower amperage range.
 The rod will not melt properly and will tend to stick to the metal.
 For this, you must select a thinner rod size.
 Then you reduce the amperage by 10-15%.

 For stick welding, you can select the same or even a thicker rod, depending on the metal thickness.
-After that, increase the amperage 10-15%.
+After that, increase the amperage by 10-15%.
 For a wire feeder, you set the settings of the next metal thickness.

 At first, it might seem odd that you set higher amperage for downhill because it welds thinner metals.
 But the traveling speed has a higher impact on the heat that goes into the base metal than the amperage you set.